 Now, in a list of pros and cons for slide rules, having to supply your own decimal is usually listed among the disadvantages, especially in a calculator society that freely yields decimal precision for each unique problem.
 However, a math teacher can quickly understand the pedagogical advantages to placing your own decimal.
 Quite simply, the slide rule requires students to have a sense of magnitude and scale with any problem they are trying to compute.

-It was quite commonplace for school children to estimate a problem such as "80 divided by 7" as being "a little more than 10, simply because if 70 / 7 = 10, then 80 / 7 would equal a "little bit more."
+It was quite commonplace for school children to estimate a problem such as "80 divided by 7" as being "a little more" than 10, simply because if \(70 \div 7 = 10\) , then \(80 \div 7 \) would equal a "little bit more."
 This, of course, encourages the practice of better "numeracy" (see next topic point), but for the student it simply requires that they be constantly engaged with each step of a problem, having an idea of what they should expect.
-With a calculator, it's all too commonplace for a student to incorrectly input an operation of numbers, and because he or she had no idea of the problem's magnitude, the error is not often detected before moving to the next step.
+With a calculator, it's all too commonplace for a student to input an operation of numbers incorrectly, and because he or she had no idea of the problem's magnitude, the error is not often detected before moving to the next step.

 As a teacher of any level of math, it is important to have students evaluate their solutions for reasonableness.
 In many cases now, as opposed to earlier in my career, this has become a missing skill for an alarming number of my students.
-I wish I didn't have to keep reminding them to watch their mode in the calculator when doing trigonometry, but alas, unless they know the answer in advance, most students don't catch the mistake.
-So, in my world of Precalculus, having some understanding of what a reasonable solution looks like is a skill that you do not want to be without!
+I wish I didn't have to keep reminding them to watch their mode in the calculator when doing trigonometry; but alas, unless they know the answer in advance, most students don't catch the mistake.
+So, in my world of Precalculus, having some understanding of what a reasonable solution looks like is a skill that you do not want to be without.
+A slide rule serves as a lovely and fun way to give students an inherent awareness of the magnitude or size of a computation!

 Improved Numeracy |